MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/README.md

 # Data driven representative models of biobased complex fluids

-An open-source code that generates a range of data driven models to represent complex biobased fluids utilising data that quantifies molecular components within a system.
+An open-source code that generates a range of data driven models to represent complex biobased fluids from data that quantifies molecular components within a system.

 # Info